 You can find a group or club to ride with on a Sunday or create your own with a few friends.
 This will get you used to cycling in a bunch (group of riders).
 If not chose a route with some rolling hills to push you a little harder.

 This plan is not set in stone and you can vary the days training if it doesn’t fit into work commitments.

 The rest days are designed to help you recover after the tougher training days so if you want to do some exercise on these days, take a walk or swim and stretch.

 Stretch after each of your spins.

-If you are doing multiple stages on the Cycle Against Suicide your recovery is hugely important.
+If you are doing multiple day events your recovery is hugely important.
 Make sure to take a recovery drink or eat some protein (Chicken, fish, meat, eggs, or some milk) immediately after each workout.

-In order to complete multiple days riding on the Cycle Against Suicide event you can follow this plan: Training Program – Multi day events
+In order to complete multiple day event you can follow this plan: Training Program – Multi day events

 Remember to go at your own pace and enjoy the experience of having a goal and achieving it!